Continuous limits of large plant-pollinator random networks and some applications: Community dynamics limit when abundances are large but the number of species is fixed

 where $(\widetilde{P}^1_t,\dots, \widetilde{P}^n_t)_{t\geq 0}$ and $(\widetilde{A}_t^1,\dots \widetilde{A}_t^m)_{t\geq 0}$ are the unique solution of the system, which exists on $\R^{n+m}$:

-where, for all $t\in\R^+$, $\widetilde{R}^{P,ij}_t=c_{ij}^{n,m}\widetilde{P}^i_t $ and $\widetilde{R}^{A,ij}_t=c_{ij}^{n,m}\widetilde{A}^j_t$. \end{proposition}
+where, for all $t\in\R^+$, $\widetilde{R}^{P,j}_t=\sum_{i\sim j} c_{ij}^{n,m}\widetilde{P}^i_t $ and $\widetilde{R}^{A,i}_t=\sum_{j\sim i} c_{ij}^{n,m}\widetilde{A}^j_t$. \end{proposition}

-Eq. \eqref{edo} is similar to a classical Lotka-Volterra system applied to mutualistic interactions with competition.
-In our case, the species community is structured by the plants traits $x^i$ and the pollinators traits $y^j$ which determine the probability and strength of the interactions.
+Equations \eqref{edo} is similar to a classical Lotka-Volterra system applied to mutualistic interactions with competition.
+In our case, the species community is structured by the traits $x^i$ of plants and $y^j$ of pollinators, and these traits determine the probability and strength of the interactions.
 In addition, how interactions translate into births and deaths (the so-called \textit{numerical response} in ecological terms) is embedded in functions $g^A$ and $g^P$ (demographic growth) and $k$ and $h$ (competitive kernels).
-Those functions can take any form (see section \ref{sec:applications} for some examples).
-As a consequence, Eqs. \eqref{edo} can capture a large variety of ecological situations.
-In particular, many ODE models published in the ecological literature are special cases of Eqs. \eqref{edo} (\textit{e.g.} \cite{thebaultfontaine, bascomptejordanomelianolesen,lever2014sudden}).
-Our analysis thus shows that ODE models can be commonly seen as a limits of stochastic individual-based models as defined in Section \ref{sec:stoch-model}. \hel{Notice that coefficients $c_{ij}^{n,m}$ are random coefficients as explained in the previous section.
-However, these coefficients remain identical with time.}
+These functions can take any form (see Section \ref{sec:applications} for some examples).
+As a consequence, \eqref{edo} can capture a large variety of ecological situations.
+In particular, many ODE models published in the ecological literature are special cases of \eqref{edo} (\textit{e.g.} \cite{thebaultfontaine, bascomptejordanomelianolesen,lever2014sudden}) and therefore can be seen as limits of stochastic individual-based models as defined in Section \ref{sec:stoch-model}.
+Notice that coefficients $c_{ij}^{n,m}$ may be random coefficients as explained in the previous section.
+However, these coefficients remain constant over time.

 \begin{proof}Since the numbers $n$ and $m$ of species are supposed constant, working with the vector processes $(P^{K,i}_., A^{K,j}_.)_{i\in \lbrac 1,n\rbrac, j\in \lbrac 1,m\rbrac}$ with values in $\R_+^{n+m}$ (and not the measure-valued processes) is here sufficient.
-Notice that under the assumption \eqref{hyp:moments3}, we can obtain by computations similar to the Step 1 of the proof of Proposition \ref{prop:stochpro} that: The global existence and uniqueness of solution to \eqref{edo} can be proved by classical results for ordinary differential equations: it follows from the local boundedness and Lipschitz property of the functions on the right-hand side.
+Notice that under the assumption \eqref{hyp:moments3}, we can obtain by computations similar to the Step 1 of the proof of Proposition \ref{prop:stochpro} that: The global existence and uniqueness of solution to \eqref{edo} can be proved by classical results for ODEs: it follows from the local boundedness and Lipschitz property of the functions on the right-hand side.
 Then this proposition is a direct application of Theorem 2.1 p.456 in the book by Ethier and Kurtz \cite{ethierkurtz}. \end{proof}

 As a consequence: \begin{corollary} Under the assumptions of Proposition \ref{prop_lln}, and for any $T>0$, the sequence of measure-valued processes $(\mathbf{P}^{K,n,m},\mathbf{A}^{K,n,m})_{K\in \N}$ converges a.s. and uniformly in the Skorohod space \\ $\mathbb{D}\left ([0,T],\mathcal{M}_F([0,1])^2 \right)$ to the process $({\mathbf{\widetilde P}}^n,{\mathbf{\widetilde A}}^m)$ defined by: